fatiando/website/index.md

 We are always happy to **welcome anyone** who is interested in getting involved!
 Whether it be coding, teaching, designing, or just hanging out.
-Getting involved in open-source can be great way to meet new people, improve your coding skills, and **make an impact** in your field.
+Getting involved in open-source can be a great way to meet new people, improve your coding skills, and **make an impact** in your field.

 <ul role="list" class="list-inline margin-top-l">